nage/indy-rfc/README.md

-You need to follow this process if you intend to make "substantial" changes to Indy node, Indy SDK interfaces, Indy Crypto, the Anoncreds protocol, Agent communication protocols or the RFC process itself.
+You need to follow this process if you intend to make "substantial" changes to Indy node, Indy SDK interfaces, Indy Crypto, the Anoncreds protocol, Agent communication protocols or the III process itself.
 What constitutes a "substantial" change is evolving based on community norms and varies depending on what part of the system you are proposing to change, but may include the following.